TUT-ARG/DCASE2017-baseline-system/documentation/source/install.rst

     git clone git@github.com:TUT-ARG/DCASE2017-baseline-system.git

-The system is developed for `Python 2.7 <https://www.python.org/>`_ and `Python 3.6 <https://www.python.org/>`_.
+The system is developed for `Python 2.7 <https://www.python.org/>`_, `Python 3.5 <https://www.python.org/>`_ and `Python 3.6 <https://www.python.org/>`_.
-Currently, the baseline system is tested only with Linux operating system.
+The system is tested to work on Linux, Windows and MacOS platforms.

+One can install either the official `CPython <https://www.python.org/>`_ or use some Python distribution based on it.
+New users are recommended to use `Anaconda Python distribution <https://www.continuum.io/>`_.

 **External modules**